Cherry Blossom is in full bloom in Tokyo now!

 Transport: [Train] Tōkyū Tōyoko Line/ Tokyo Metro Hibiya Line to Nakameguro station and walk 2 minutes/

 2. Chidori-ga-fuchi 千鳥ヶ淵公園 (Start Bloom)

-It is one of the significant spot for cherry blossoms in Tokyo.
-It is located in a place between Chidori-ga-fuchi on the west side of the Imperial Palace and the British Embassy, and about 170 cherry blossoms is blooming, including Yoshino cherry tree and Yamazakura.
-Many visitors walk pass the park every day, including businessmen who stop by work and couples who enjoy cherry blossoms.
+This is one of the most significant spots for cherry blossoms in Tokyo.
+Located between Chidori-ga-fuchi on the west side of the Imperial Palace and the British Embassy, there are about 170 cherry trees blooming, including Yoshino and Yamazakura.
+Many visitors walk through the park every day, including businessmen who stop on their way to work and couples who enjoy cherry blossoms.
 The reflection of cherry blossoms on the surface of the water is absolutely splendid.